HarperLi680/knowledge-tracing-main/README.md

 	- `raw/`: raw dataset file(s) (input to preprocessing)
 	- `processed/`: preprocessed outputs
 		- `train/tabular/`: fold CSVs for traditional models (BKT/PFA/KTM/Elo)
-		- `train/sequential/`: fold files for sequential models (ATKT/DSAKT)
+		- `train/sequential/`: fold files for sequential models (ATKT/DSAKT/DKT)
 		- `test/`: held-out test split (currently not used by the provided scripts)
 - `output/`: generated artifacts (`predictions.json`, `combined_output.csv`, `metrics.json`).

 ## Unit Test, Prediction, and Evaluation Generation
-First try to run `unit_test.py` from the repository root to ensure all model train prediction methods work properly for one fold of the training data.
-The main entry point for this repo is at `generate_predictions.py` where it trains models on 4 fold data and validate model on the remaining one fold data.
-The script produces a prediction artifact `output/predictions.json`, which is used by the `evaluate_predictions.py` script to generate metrics `output/metrics.json` to compare performance of different models.
+First, try to run `unit_test.py` from the repository root to ensure all model training prediction methods work properly for one fold of the training data.
+The main entry point for this repo is at `generate_predictions.py`, where it trains models on 5-fold data and validates the model on the remaining one fold of data.
+The script produces a prediction artifact `output/predictions.json`, which is used by the `evaluate_predictions.py` script to generate metrics `output/metrics.json` to compare the performance of different models.
 It is **important** to note that the test data in `data/processed/test` is NOT USED in the current scripts.
 The current performance metric is based on the validation dataset.

-## Reference
-This current repo is refactored from the old version `Knowledge-Tracing-Models-main_origin.zip`.
-Please check this source if your reference.